Blog - Commercial

 - Get at least three written quotes for each part of your project

 - Consider equipment finance options (for things like computers, printers and even moving trucks) to improve cash flow and working capital

-Though some can be easier to understand than others, a typical leasing contract is over 70 pages long and jam packed with legal jargon.
+Though some can be easier to understand than others, a typical leasing contract is over 70-pages jam-packed with legal and commercial real estate jargon.
 So, before you sign a commercial agreement, get some legal advice so that you fully understand your rights and obligations as a tenant.
 Ask yourself:

 - How long the lease is and whether there are any options to extend

 - What the conditions for rent review are

 - Whether outgoings are included in the monthly rental rate